crowleyyy/Database-for-Titan-Rquipment-Repair/README.md

 ### InsertShipping

 This stored procedure allows you to insert shipping information into the `Shipping` table.

-**Modified**: When a shipping record is inserted using the InsertShipping procedure, it will check the corresponding Equipment record's PartsArrived column.
-If the value is 'N/A', indicating that the parts have not arrived yet, it will update the PartsArrived column to 'true'.

 ### InsertUser